raspberrypilearning/lego-robot-face/en/step_1.md

 ## Introduction

-Over the course of this project you will construct a robot face from a combination of Lego and electronic components.
-You'll then make use of an existing machine learning model to help your face recognise different objects and react to them.
+Over the course of this project you will construct a robot face from a combination of LEGO® and electronic components.
+You'll then use an existing machine learning model to help your face recognise different objects and react to them.

 ### What you will make